SkiesGames/SkiesDota-CI-CD-Templates/ansible/playbooks/GITHUB_RUNNER_SETUP.md

 ## Architecture

-The playbook deploys:
+The playbook deploys using the **new official ARC format**:

-1. **Actions Runner Controller (ARC)**: Kubernetes operator that manages runners
+1. **ARC Controller** (`gha-runner-scale-set-controller`): Kubernetes operator that manages runner scale sets
-2. **RunnerDeployment**: Custom resource that defines your organization runners
+2. **AutoscalingRunnerSet**: Custom resource that defines your organization runners (managed via Helm)
+3. **Listener Pod**: Watches for queued jobs and scales runner pods
-3. **Runner Pods**: Individual runner instances that execute your workflows
+4. **Runner Pods**: Individual runner instances created on-demand when jobs are queued

 ARC automatically:
-- Creates runner pods when jobs are queued
+- Creates runner pods when jobs are queued (ephemeral runners)
 - Cleans up pods when jobs complete
 - Manages runner registration with GitHub
+- Uses Docker-in-Docker (`dind`) for Docker support in workflows

 ## Scaling

-ARC supports autoscaling based on job queue length.
-To enable autoscaling, you can create a `HorizontalRunnerAutoscaler` resource.
-See [ARC documentation](https://github.com/actions/actions-runner-controller) for more details.
+The current configuration uses `minRunners=1` and `maxRunners=1` for a single persistent runner.
+To enable autoscaling based on job queue length, modify the Helm values in the playbook:
+- `minRunners`: Minimum number of runners to keep running
+- `maxRunners`: Maximum number of runners that can be created

+See [ARC documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller) for more details on scaling configuration.

 ## Security Considerations